 The transportation sector accounts for over 50% of all GHG emissions within the City of San Diego.
 The CAP includes eight transportation actions.
 The effects of regional action under SB 375 (i.e., telecommute, carpool, vanpool, buspool, bottleneck Relief, HOV/HOT lanes) were calculated in the Regional Action Section below.
 As explained in the that Section, GHG emissions reductions from mass transit, bicycle and walking were separated from that calculation since stakeholders were interested in assessing local impacts of measures related to mass transit, walking and biking.
-The amount of GHG reductions depends on the percentage mode share of commuters by transit, walking and bicycle.
-The following measures are restricted to GHG reductions from only commuter mode shares, which will nonetheless have co - benefits for all users of alternative transportation.
-The GHG reduction amount is based on the projected number of employed persons in Priority Transit Areas (TPAs).
+The amount of GHG reductions depends on the percentage mode share of commuter mode shares, which will nonetheless have co - benefits for all users of alternative transportation.
+The GHG reduction amount is based on the projected number of employed persons in Transit Priority Areas (TPAs).
 The projected employment numbers for these areas were modeled by SANDAG for the City.